robinrepowecklauf/Study-Management-App/README.md

-# E Hana: ToDo & Management App
+# E Hana: A ToDo, Organize & Management App
 The purpose with this app was to simplify the organization of different tasks I had in different subjects.
 This was done using [Flutter](https://flutter.dev).